 Knock Nevis was the largest ship ever built and had enthralled the sea-hobbyists for decades and even now.

-There are many different types of ships in the world which are used for different purposes.
-For example, there are container ships used for shipping cargo; there are cruise ships used for luxury holidays, there are battleships used by the navy, there are fishing boats and so on.
+There are many different types of ships in the world that are used for different purposes.
+For example, there are container ships used for shipping cargo; there are cruise ships used for luxury holidays, there are battleships used by the navy, there are fishing boats, and so on.

 What was Knock Nevis?